suyashpatil78/suyashpatil78/README.md

 ## About me
-- I'm currently working as a Member of Technical Staff at [Fyle](https://www.fylehq.com/)
+- I'm currently working as a Member of Technical Staff at [Fyle](https://www.fylehq.com/) having experience in Ionic, Angular, RxJS and Capacitor.
-- I'm currently exploring Angular and Ionic
+- Currently I am exploring design patterns and system architecture.

 <p align="center">
 <a href="https://www.linkedin.com/in/suyash-patil/">